CelestiaLKamI/shot-builder-for-nuke/README.md

 ## How to Use

 1. Place the Mayukh Scripts folder in the .nuke folder
+2. Update the path_to_projects variable in the shot_builder.py file (line 19) with the absolute path to the directory where you have created your project folders (e.g., D:\Sample Production).
-2. Copy the contents of menu.py and init.py to respective files in .nuke folder for your local machine
+3. Copy the contents of menu.py and init.py to respective files in .nuke folder for your local machine
-3. Use the GUI to select projects, episodes, sequences, and shots, and build customized Nuke scripts.
+4. Use the GUI to select projects, episodes, sequences, and shots, and build customized Nuke scripts.

 ## Note